Sale Price (RM PSF)

 Segambut is accessible via a broad network of highways, including Duta–Ulu Klang Expressway (DUKE), SPRINT Highway, Penchala Link, Kerinchi Link, New Klang Valley Expressway (NKVE) and Damansara-Puchong Expressway (LDP) as well as Jalan Segambut, Jalan Kuching, Jalan Duta and Jalan Ipoh.
 Segambut is served by the KMT Komuter Line which runs from Tanjong Malim to Port Klang via KL Sentral and other stations.

 Note: Whilst every effort has been taken to ensure the above information is up to date, some inaccuracies may occur.
-If you notice any inaccuracies please contact [email protected] All information was correct at time of publication and is provided in good faith.
+If you notice any inaccuracies please contact [email protected]op.my All information was correct at time of publication and is provided in good faith.